Technological utopianism: From the 19th to mid-20th centuries

 Karl Marx believed that science and democracy were the right and left hands of what he called the move from the realm of necessity to the realm of freedom.
 He argued that advances in science helped delegitimize the rule of kings and the power of the Christian Church.
 19th-century liberals, socialists, and republicans often embraced techno-utopianism.
 Radicals like Joseph Priestley pursued scientific investigation while advocating democracy.
 Robert Owen, Charles Fourier and Henri de Saint-Simon in the early 19th century inspired communalists with their visions of a future scientific and technological evolution of humanity using reason.
 Radicals seized on Darwinian evolution to validate the idea of social progress.
 Edward Bellamy's socialist utopia in Looking Backward, which inspired hundreds of socialist clubs in the late 19th century United States and a national political party, was as highly technological as Bellamy's imagination.
 For Bellamy and the Fabian Socialists, socialism was to be brought about as a painless corollary of industrial development.

-Marx and Engels saw more pain and conflict involved, but agreed about the inevitable end.
+Marx and Friedrich Engels saw more pain and conflict involved, but agreed about the inevitable end.
 Marxists argued that the advance of technology laid the groundwork not only for the creation of a new society, with different property relations, but also for the emergence of new human beings reconnected to nature and themselves.
 At the top of the agenda for empowered proletarians was "to increase the total productive forces as rapidly as possible".
 The 19th and early 20th century Left, from social democrats to communists, were focused on industrialization, economic development and the promotion of reason, science, and the idea of progress.